huybang729/HPiT-MentorBot/README.md

 ## 🛡️ Security.

-- JWT cho xac thuc API
+- JWT for API Authentication.
-- CORS bao ve frontend-backend
+- CORS to protect frontend-backend communication.

 ---